The 4-Step Guide to CBD

 If you want to use a CBD e-liquid, but aren’t familiar with vaping, first thing’s first: you’ll need a vape device.
 Our Broad Spectrum CBD E-liquid is best used in a easily found mouth-to-lung device, either by itself or as an additive.
 However, you cannot mix a CBD vape juice with nicotine due to the way nicotine and CBD act as catalysts for one another.

-Due to the higher bioavailability when vaping CBD, the effects come on in around 5 minutes, but only last 4 hours.
+Due to the higher bioavailability when vaping CBD, it only takes 5 minutes to be absorbed, and 4 hours to leave the bloodstream.
 This is due to the speed with which the body is able to process the compound when vaped.
 That means vaping is for users who enjoy the process of taking CBD and want to dose semi-frequently throughout the day.

 It’s important to note that in some instances bioavailability isn’t the be-all and end-all, largely due to the prevalence of the endocannabinoid system throughout the body.
 A great example of this would be when looking at CBD topicals, such as moisturising creams and balms.